Nonwoven fabric: Spunbond nonwovens

+Spunlace nonwovens

+Spunlace nonwovens are made by a process called hydroentanglement.
+This process uses high-pressure jets of water to entangle fibers together, creating a strong, durable fabric.
+The process begins with a web of fibers, which can be natural or synthetic, laid out on a conveyor belt.

+The web is then passed through a series of jets that spray water at high pressure onto the fibers.
+The water jets cause the fibers to tangle and interlock, forming a strong bond between them.
+The web is then dried and finished to create the desired product.

 Flashspun

 Flashspun fabrics are created by spraying a dissolved resin into a chamber, where the solvent evaporates.

 Air-laid paper

 Air-laid paper is a textile-like material categorized as a nonwoven fabric made from wood pulp.
 Unlike the normal papermaking process, air-laid paper does not use water as the carrying medium for the fiber.
 Fibers are carried and formed to the structure of paper by air.

 Other

 Nonwovens can also start with films and fibrillate, serrate or vacuum-form them with patterned holes.
 Fiberglass nonwovens are of two basic types.
 Wet laid mat or "glass tissue" use wet-chopped, heavy denier fibers in the 6 to 20 micrometre diameter range.
 Flame attenuated mats or "batts" use discontinuous fine denier fibers in the 0.1 to 6 range.
 The latter is similar, though run at much higher temperatures, to melt-blown thermoplastic nonwovens.
 Wet laid mat is almost always wet resin bonded with a curtain coater, while batts are usually spray bonded with wet or dry resin.
 An unusual process produces polyethylene fibrils in a Freon-like fluid, forming them into a paper-like product and then calendering them to create Tyvek.